Tensor Factor Model Estimation by Iterative Projection: Tensor Factor Model by Orthogonal Iteration

-where $U_k$ is the left singular matrix of $A_k$ and the core tensor $\cF_t^{\cano} = \cF_t\times_{k=1}^K (\Lambda_k V_k^\top)$ absorbs the diagonal and right singular matrices of $A_k$.
+where the diagonal and right singular matrices of $A_k$ are absorbed into the canonical core tensor $\cF_t^{\cano} = \cF_t\times_{k=1}^K (\Lambda_k V_k^\top)$.
 In this canonical form, the loading matrices $U_k$ are identifiable up to a rotation in general and up to a permutation and sign changes of the columns of $U_k$ when the singular values are all distinct in the population version of the TOPUP or TIPUP methods, as we describe in Section \ref{section:estimating} below.
-In what follows, we may identify the tensor time series as its canonical form, i.e. $A_k=U_k$, without explicit declaration.
+In what follows, we may identify the tensor time series in its canonical form, i.e. $A_k=U_k$, without explicit declaration.

-In this paper, we consider more powerful estimation procedures to achieve sharper convergence rates than the ones in \citet{chen2019factor}.
-It is worth emphasizing that we do not impose any specific structure for the dynamics of the core tensor factor process $\cF_t\in\RR^{r_1\times \cdots\times r_K}$.
-The estimation procedures we use also do not require any additional structure on the noise process $\cE_t$.
-Once we have obtained an estimator of $A_k$, say $\widehat A_k$, which is actually $\widehat U_k$ in the canonical representation, a natural estimator for the core factor process is
+We do not impose any specific structure for the dynamics of the core tensor factor process $\cF_t\in\RR^{r_1\times \cdots\times r_K}$ beyond the independence between the core process and the noise process, and we do not require any additional structure on the correlation among different time series fibers of the noise process $\cE_t$.
+Because of this generality, our estimator is based on the tensor version of the lagged sample cross product $\widehat \Sigma_h$, $h=1,...,h_0$, where